-To set up JP1 network management products, the Monitoring Manager and the Monitoring Agent need to be set up.
-The procedure for setting up the Monitoring Manager or the Monitoring Agent is different between Windows and Linux.
+To set up JP1 network management products, the Monitoring Manager needs to be set up.
+The procedure for setting up the Monitoring Manager is different between Windows and Linux.

 The following table shows the general procedure for setting up the Monitoring Manager.